- Arts and Design»

 Pink Rose Petite Bouquet

 Since it's a paper rose, the recipient can enjoy this one for years.
-The white wire mimics the shape of a tea cup and saucer.
+The white wire mimics the shape of a teacup and saucer.
 Sweet.
+If you are far away, but still want to treat your mother or sister, this will delight them.

 Tips for Making Tea Cup Floral Arrangements - Videos to watch